Dear students of the Swiss Master in Design Programmes,

 Dear professors, lecturers and academic staff

-To do research was one of the major issues when the Universities of Applied Science were introduced as institutes for higher education in Switzerland.
-Undoubtedly, the reform of the Swiss higher education system was critically discussed, the tradition of the Swiss design education was predominately applied, close to best practice rather than to science.
-The situation got even more controversial after the Master of Arts in Design programmes were implemented.
-They aimed for a «research oriented design approach».
-This affordance raised the question, how research in a Master level could be integrated in the context of Swiss design, and what kind of professional career model this would address?
-It was a major challenge to develop master programmes and successfully lead them through the international accreditation procedures.
+Developing research was one of the major issues when the Universities of Applied Science were introduced as institutes for higher education in Switzerland.
+Undoubtedly, the reform of the Swiss higher education system was critically discussed.
+The tradition of the Swiss design education was predominately applied, close to best practice rather than to science.
+The situation got even more controversial when the Master of Arts in Design programmes were implemented.
+They were intended to establish a «research oriented design approach».
+This requirement raised the question, how research on a Master level could be integrated in the context of Swiss Design, and what kind of professional career models this would address?
+It was a major challenge to develop these master programmes and successfully lead them through the international accreditation procedures.

-Almost 10 years later, most of the basic questions were solved!
-Today, looking at all the Master in Design programmes from the Swiss Universities of Applied Science, we can see a high level of both: a unique education in design skills and innovation as well as a distinctive way on how design practice is being questioned, discussed and put in to new knowledge.
-This approach opened up new perspectives for the design discipline: it showed the exceptional way how design produces new knowledge, creates particular methods and processes.
-May it be «research through design», «research about design» or «research for design» – the design community as well as the academia agree that design came up with an own approach to how «research» can be defined and developed.
-This not only based on academic definitions, but especially on practice based results, and a body of knowledge where design history is part of it.
-As a successful result, we see a broad range of design research activities in our master programmes.
-Different design disciplines developed their own approach to research and are acknowledged contributors to both: culture and knowledge.
+Almost 10 years later, most of the basic questions are solved!
+Today, looking at all the Master in Design programmes from the Swiss Universities of Applied Science, we can see a high level of both a unique education in design skills and innovation as well as a distinctive way on how design practice is being questioned, discussed and put in to new knowledge.
+This approach opened up perspectives for the design discipline: it showed the exceptional way that design produces valuable knowledge, defines specific methods and processes and, nevertheless, beautiful results.
+May it be «research through design», «research about design» or «research for design» – the practicing design community as well as the academia agreed that design came up with an own approach to how «research» can be defined, developed and distributed.
+This not only based on academic definitions, rather especially on practice-based results, and a body of knowledge where design history is only a part of it.
+Today we see a broad range of design research activities in all our master programmes.
+The different design disciplines developed their own approach to research and are acknowledged contributors to both: culture and knowledge.